BlitzCore1/panini-portal/README.md

 - Save receipt to file

 ## How to Run
-1. Open the project in IntelliJ
+1. Open the project in IntelliJ.
 2. Run `Program.java`

 ## Project Structure